-Another part of the economy that will be important in the recovery is investment.
+Another part of the economy that will be important in the recovery is investment, especially in the form of COVID-19 business loans.
 Even before COVID-19, business investment had been on the decline, as a component of non-residential investment which has fallen by an average of two percent per quarter since Q2 2019.

 Businesses had already been spending less on building out their spaces and expanding their businesses, and as a result of this crisis these activities are naturally on hold.
 Entrepreneurs that are affected by slowing business investment are those in the construction, design, and consulting industries.

 Without clients making investments in expanding your business, you may find new business opportunities to be fewer and further between.
 Getting business investment back on track will likely be slower than the recovery in consumer spending.

 To be confident in expanding your business, you must clearly see an opportunity in your end customers.
 The ongoing shutdown means that most companies are operating in the red, and depleting their company’s equity reserves.
 This could make access to capital that you might need in order to make business investments harder.
 If you’re planning to apply for a loan, start getting ready now and make sure that you’re working with a reputable lender.